raitechnology/h3/website/README.md

 # H3 Documentation Website

-This is the source for the [H3 documentation website](https://uber.github.io/h3/).
+This is the source for the [H3 documentation website](https://h3geo.org/).

-The source of the pages in the documentation is in the [docs](../docs) directory.
+The source of the pages in the documentation is in the [docs](./docs) directory.

+The website is built using [Docusaurus](https://docusaurus.io/).

 ## Building Locally